We’ve all been there.

 The less you feel like doing this, the more it’ll help.

-Do this for a week, and you’ll uncover repeating patterns.
-You’ll become more aware of how you successfully make yourself feel like a fraud.
+Do this daily for a week, and you’ll uncover repeating patterns.
+Common thought patterns suddenly become obvious.

-With this awareness, you’ll be more likely to catch yourself while it’s happening.
+With this awareness, you are more likely to catch yourself while it’s happening.

 A Neat Summary